 Levees are man-made structures that provide flood protection.
 More than one million Texans and \$127 billion dollars' worth of property are protected by levees.
-The Texas 2018 Levee Inventory Report lists 51 U.S. Army Corps of Engineers (USACE) levee systems in the State (2021 Texas Infrastructure Report Card, 2021).
+The Texas 2018 Levee Inventory Report lists 51 USACE levee systems in the state (American Society of Civil Engineers, 2021).
 These USACE levees are maintained and inspected to federal standards and provide a high standard of flood protection.
 Although not all are used for flood control purposes, failure of a single dam or levee could have multiple consequences for property and human safety downstream.

 According to the National Levee Database, published in August 2020, there are 122 levees in the Trinity Region with 51 managed by the USACE.
-The Texas Water Code §16.236 requires that the design be based on the 1% annual chance of flooding plus three feet of freeboard in urbanized areas.
-The Water Code also outlines a review and approval process for the construction and improvement of levees following the filing of an application and a set of preliminary plans for the levee that includes sufficient engineering detail for evaluation.
+The Texas Water Code §16.236 requires that the design be based on the 1-percent annual chance event (ACE) plus three feet of freeboard in urbanized areas.
+The water code also outlines a review and approval process for the construction and improvement of levees following the filing of an application and a set of preliminary plans for the levee that includes sufficient engineering detail for evaluation.

 Applications must include the location and extent of the structure, location of surrounding levees, reservoirs, dams, or other flood control structures which may be affected and the location and ownership of all properties lying within any proposed protected area or others which may be affected by the project's alteration of the flood flows.
 The preliminary plans must demonstrate the effects the proposed project will impose on existing flood conditions.
 (Texas Commission on Environmental Quality, 2005).